BatuCanGD/SorcererShowdown/README.md

 }

 void MyDomain::DoSureHit(CurseUser& user, Character& target, bool is_blocked) {
-    // is_blocked is a signal for: counter-domain protection and/or Heavenly Restricted users based on the type of domain surehit
+    // is_blocked is a signal for counter-domain protection and/or Heavenly Restricted users based on the type of domain surehit
     // you can use it to omit certain surehit effects (similar to idle death gamble) or just use return so the surehit doesnt apply if (is_blocked) return;
     // DamageBypass bypasses techniques that block damage like infinity target.DamageBypass(surehit_damage);
-    std::println("{} is struck inside {}!", target.GetNameWithID(), GetDomainName());
+    std::println("{} is struck inside {}!", target.GetNameWithID(), name);
 }
 ```